tonyx/Sharpino/README.md

 - [Cache.fs](Sharpino.Lib/Cache.fs).
 Cache events, snapshots and state

 __Sharpino.Sample__:
-You need a user called safe with password safe in your postgres (if you want to use postgres as event store).
+You need a user called 'safe' with password 'safe' in your postgres (if you want to use postgres as event store).

 It is an example of a library for managing todos with tags and categories.
 There are two versions in the sense of two different configurations concerning the distribution of the models (collection of entities) between the aggregates.
 There is a strategy to test the migration between versions (aggregate refactoring) that is described in the code (See: [AppVersions.fs](Sharpino.Sample/AppVersions.fs) and [MultiVersionsTests.fs](Sharpino.Sample.Test/MultiversionsTests.fs))
 .